 CREEP AROUND CHOM ONG CAVE

 Hundreds of grottoes dot Laos’ mountains, but few compare to the Chom Ong Cave system located some 45 kilometres from Xay Town.
-Spelunkers have investigated 13,5 kilometre of the roomy underground maze most controversial debate topics with overlaying halls, which run along a 4 kilometres long mountain ridge.
+Spelunkers have investigated 13,5 kilometre of the roomy underground maze with overlaying halls, which run along a 4 kilometres long mountain ridge.
 Several side corridors remain unexplored, though one that was rediscovered ends in an 18 metres drop to the Nam Kaang River, which flows through the lower areas of the cave system.
 An hour-plus hike leads to the stream inlet in the north, and a full exploration with equipment can take eight hours before exiting at the river’s southern end.

 Handicraft hounds heading to Oudomxay can strike the mother load 57 kilometres south of Xay Town in the ethnic Tai Lue and Khmu village of Ban Yor.
 A hands-on pottery workshop shows you where villagers find the clay, how they gather and prepare it, and how to distinguish various types of clay and the different styles of pottery and bowls.
 The course culminates in throwing and decorating your own pot.
 Those curious about cotton can participate in three separate workshops, where eager weavers learn to yearn, dye, and weave cotton.
 The end result is a piece of handmade cotton cloth you can call your own.